 Whilst it was not news to any Australian NBA fan, Australia’s Joe Ingles was a surprise stand-out this for the Utah Jazz this season.
 Ingles has been the ultimate glue-man for the Jazz this season.
 He keeps improving and stood out in shutting down J.J.
 Redick in the first round of the playoffs.
 Redick was well down on his season averages, and Ingles completely made his life hell.

-Doc Rivers told reporters of Ingles’ role in the series.”If you look at his numbers offensively they don’t look that great, but I thought he was a difference maker.”
+“If you look at his numbers offensively they don’t look that great, but I thought he was a difference maker.”
+Doc Rivers told ESPN.

 This article could have easily been called “why every side could use Joe Ingles”.
 His game suits every play style and he doesn’t need the ball a lot to make a difference.
 However, that is far less fun.
 So with Ingles’ name hot on the lips of many NBA franchises, we look at the teams who could make a realistic play at the 29 year-old Adelaide man.

 Joe Ingles is a restricted free-agent.
 Meaning that the Jazz will have match rights on any contract accepted.
 The Jazz will be hoping to keep him on their roster.

 Joe Ingles is a perfect for the Utah Jazz system.
 He is a player who is able to mesh with the side.
 Ingles is also a great team man, with teammates showing their appreciation:

 “Joe is an (expletive).
 No, no, no. Joe, he’s a good guy, a funny guy.
 That’s just how he is.
 He’s a guy, he likes to talk a lot of trash.
 He just likes to get up under people’s skin. … That’s just his personality, period.” – Derick Favors

 Coach, Quin Snyder has also recently heaped praise on the Australian.